chericito/mobohubb-docs/docs/COLLABORATION/kwoledge-base.md

 ---
 title: Knowledge Base
 excerpt: >-
-  Set up and maintain a Knowledge Base within Mobohubb to store and share articles and files.
+  Set up and maintain a Knowledge Base within mobohubb to store and share articles and files.
 Learn how to create, organize, edit, and remove folders and articles so your team can quickly find and reference important documents or policies.